MBtech/white-paper/book-ratings.md

 ## Currently Listening:
 1. Accessory to War (by Neil deGrasse Tyson and Avis Lang): 7/10
 2. This Book will Blow your Mind (by New Scientist)
+3. The Long War (by Terry Pratchett and Stephen Baxter)

 ## Completed:
 1. 1984 (by George Orwell): 9/10